openthread/ot-docs/site/en/codelabs/openthread-border-router/index.lab.md

 $ script/build nrf52840 USB_trans -DOT_SRP_CLIENT=ON -DOT_ECDSA=ON
 ```

-### Join the OTBR network
+### Join the Thread network

-To join the Thread network created by the `otbr-agent` service, we need to get the Active Operational Dataset from the OTBR device.
-Let's go back to the `otbr-agent` command line and get the active dataset:
+To join the Thread network, we need to get the Active Operational Dataset from the OTBR device.
+Let's go back to `ot-ctl` and get the active dataset:

 ```console
 $ sudo ot-ctl dataset active -x